 Upon satisfactorily completing the Mandated Reporter Certificate program, students should be able to:

-- Identify signs of potential physical, emotional, and sexual abuse
+- Identify potential signs of child abuse, such as physical, emotional, and sexual abuse

 - Define major types and identify indicators of child neglect

 - Identify proper procedures and practices for effective documentation and reporting of child abuse

 - Identify the major consequences (physical, emotional, social) of family violence upon toddlers, young children and adolescents